Qualytics/userguide/docs/add-datastores/teradata.md

 ![enrichment-details-added](../assets/datastores/teradata/enrichment-details-added-dark-10.png#only-dark)

 !!! note
     Qualytics does not support Teradata as an enrichment datastore.
-Instead, you can select a different connector for this purpose.
+Instead, you can select a different enrichment datastore for this purpose.
 For demonstration purposes, we are using BigQuery as the enrichment datastore.
-You can use any other JDBC or QDS datastore of your choice for the enrichment datastore configuration.
+You can use any other JDBC or DFS datastore of your choice for the enrichment datastore configuration.

 **Step 2**: Click on the **Test Connection** button to verify the selected enrichment datastore connection.
 If the connection is verified, a flash message will indicate that the connection with the datastore has been successfully verified.